 107.2 Permit Fees.
-The fee for each permit shall be as set forth in Table 1-A Table 3-A of the 1991 Uniform Building Code, except that the minimum fee shall be changed to \$25.00 for a valuation of \$1.00 to \$1,000.
+The fee for each permit shall be as set forth in Table 3-A of the 1991 Uniform Building Code, except that the minimum fee shall be changed to \$25.00 for a valuation of \$1.00 to \$1,000.
 Separate electrical, mechanical, and plumbing fees are required on all building permits issued.
-Effective September 30, 1985, electrical fees are separate, and in addition to other building permit fees, are based on service size, number of circuits, etc., per the current edition of the "Wiring Bulletin of South Dakota".
+Effective September 30, 1985, electrical fees are based on service size, number of circuits, etc., per the current edition of the "Wiring Bulletin of South Dakota".
 For separate plumbing and mechanical permits, Table 3-A of the 1991 Uniform Building Code shall be used to determine the fee.